The Great Subaru Intercooler Test

 IC Efficiency 72%-63% at redline 75%-84% at redline

-The Stock TMIC is ok, for a stock car running stock boost, but when pushed it started to show its faults.
+The Stock TMIC is ok, for a stock car running stock boost, but when pushed, it started to show its faults.
 Not much else to say there!

-The PERRIN TMIC is better than the stock IC.
+The PERRIN TMIC is better than the stock intercooler.
 It does make more HP than stock and makes more boost efficiently.
 But overall the TMIC still has cooling issues, because of where it is placed in the engine and because of the rather small opening for air to reach it.
-Because the TMIC is not restrictive, and has some issues with cooling, this makes for a perfect intercooler when using Water injection.
-Our PWI-1 can turn the PERRIN TMIC into a great IC for super responsive autocross guys that can use water injection.
+Because the TMIC is not restrictive, and has some issues with cooling, this makes for a perfect intercooler when using water injection.
+Our PWI-1 can turn the PERRIN TMIC into a great intercooler for super responsive autocross guys that can use water injection.
 But for those who can't, the FMIC stomps the competition!

 The PERRIN FMIC is so much better in all aspects.
-Cools better, no loss in overall boost, looks sweet on the car, perfect ambient airflow, more consistent power, more torque........
-The only bad things are cost and install time.
-This can add an easy $1000 to the overall cost which is a huge factor when it comes to moding your car.
+Cools better, no loss in overall boost, looks sweet on the car, perfect ambient airflow, more consistent power, more torque, etc. The only bad things are cost and install time.
+This can add an easy $1000 to the overall cost which is a huge factor when it comes to modding your car.
 If you are in a hot climate especially one with 91 octane fuel, or want the most from your Subaru, this is a must!

 While this test was done on our 08 STI the same results will be seen on other vehicles.
-While road speed, and ambient temps will vary from car to car and climate to climate, the deltas from before and after we found should be expected.
+While road speed and ambient temps will vary from car to car and climate to climate, the deltas from before and after we found should be expected.
 Also the data we got from the Innovate Logging system is very clear and very fast and for anyone looking to gather accurate data at a reasonable price look to Innovate Motorsports for you needs.
-All of our shop cars are outfitted with their logging systems and wideband 02 sensors which are a great and necessary item for doing test like this.
+All of our shop cars are outfitted with their logging systems and wideband 02 sensors which are a great and necessary item for doing tests like these.

-See we told you our FMIC is for more than just looks!
+See?
+We told you our FMIC is for more than just looks!
 Look for future tests we do proving more PERRIN parts!
-We have lots of parts and lots of parts to prove!
+We have lots of parts and lots of parts to prove.
 Next time, we will be putting that Water Injection nozzle to the test!